awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

  For details about Kinesis data streams, see [Reading Data from Amazon Kinesis Data Streams](https://docs.aws.amazon.com/kinesis/latest/dev/building-consumers.html)\.

 Lambda reads records from the data stream and invokes your function [synchronously](invocation-sync.md) with an event that contains stream records\.
 Lambda reads records in batches and invokes your function to process records from the batch\.
+Each batch contains records from a single shard/data stream\.

 **Example Kinesis record event**